 The movie is an allegory about believing in impossible things.
 Similarly, I think the healthcare industry has been buying into an increasingly impossible notion that if they build more hospitals, diagnostic centers and office buildings, more patients and physicians will come.
 Instead of volume, however, we have increasing evidence that spending money on buildings, unnecessary equipment and land is no longer the investment it once was.
 Having a large physical footprint is also no longer a guarantee of success.
 In fact, most healthcare markets today have an excess of empty beds with no practical plans to fill them.

-My colleague, David Williams, has suggested that systems headed for a crash share three characteristics:
+My colleague suggested that systems headed for a crash share three characteristics:

 - They have duplicative services poorly distributed across markets.